 Executive Condominiums (ECs) are developed and sold by private developers.
-They can be considered a type of hybrid housing falling between a HDB flat and private condo.
-It comes with facilities like private condos but are subjected to certain HDB eligibility and ownership rules.
+They can be considered a type of hybrid housing falling between an HDB flat and a private condo.
+It comes with facilities like private condos but is subjected to certain HDB eligibility and ownership rules.

-To navigate to each section of this executive condo guide, please click on the links in the FAQ table below.
+To navigate to each section of this executive condo guide, please click on the links in the Table of Content below.

 Executive Condo Guide – Frequently Asked Questions (FAQ)

 Unlike private condos, there is a multitude of rules governing the purchase of ECs.
 This may be confusing to many, especially first-time buyers, when it comes to understanding the eligibility criteria, booking process, and financing, to name a few important areas.